sparkfun/SparkFun_RTK_EVK/docs/hardware_overview.md

 ### Nano SIM Card Socket

 To connect to an cellular network with the built-in u-blox LARA-R6 (specifically the LARA-R6001D), you will need a nano SIM card.
 The cellular module works with most major North American carriers (Verizon, T-Mobile, AT&T, etc.).
 Make sure to check with your network service provider for compatibility.
 You also may need approval with the service carrier before the service is activated.
 We recommend using the [Hologram SIM Card](https://www.sparkfun.com/products/17117).
+Insert the SIM with the contacts facing down, insert the edge with the chamfered corner first.

 <div style="text-align: center;">
   <table>